 - (1) Maintaining satisfactory professional standing: - a.
 Holding an active, unrestricted license to practice medicine in at least one jurisdiction of the U.S. or Canada.
 Further, all U.S. and Canadian medical licenses that a diplomate holds must be unrestricted. - b.
-Updating the current expiration date(s) of their medical license(s) no later than 60 days after renewal via our website at www.theaba.org.

-(2) Actively participating in Continuing Medical Education (CME):
+Updating the current expiration date(s) of their medical license(s) no later than 60 days after renewal via the ABA website at www.theaba.org. - (2) Actively participating in Continuing Medical Education (CME): - a.

-- a.
 For 10-year certification cycles, half of the CME requirement (125 credits) must be completed and reported to the ABA by the end of Year 5.
 For five-year certification cycles, 125 credits must be completed and reported to the ABA by the last year of certification. - b.
-For 10-year certification cycles, the total requirement of 250 CME credits must be completed and reported to the ABA by the last year of certification.
+For 10-year certification cycles, the total requirement of 250 CME credits must be completed and reported to the ABA by the last year of certification. - c.

-- c.
 For 10-year certification cycles, 20 credits must be Category 1 Patient Safety CME.
-For five-year certification cycles, 10 credits must be Category 1 Patient Safety CME. - (3) Actively participating in MOCA Minute, which includes answering 120 MOCA Minute questions per calendar year and/or maintaining an MDT probability or p-value of ≥ 0.10 except for the last year of certification, diplomates must complete all MOCA Minute questions (120 per year by 11:59 p.m.
+For five-year certification cycles, 10 credits must be Category 1 Patient Safety CME. - (3) Diplomates must complete 30 MOCA Minute questions per calendar quarter (120 per year by 11:59 p.m.
+EST on Dec.
+31) and/or maintain an MDT p-value of ≥ 0.10 every year except for the last year of the certification cycle.
+During the last year of the certification cycle, diplomates must complete 30 MOCA Minute questions per calendar quarter (120 per year by 11:59 p.m.
 EST on Dec.
 31) and maintain an MDT p-value of ≥ 0.10. - (4) Actively participating in Quality Improvement (QI) activities, which includes attestation of having completed 25 points during the five-year certification cycle and 50 points during the 10-year cycle.